 - Karen Hellekson, The Alternate History: Refiguring Historical Time (Kent State University Press, 2001)

 - Karen Hellekson, The Science Fiction of Cordwainer Smith (McFarland, 2001)

-I teach group fitness classes at the University of Maine at Farmington.
+As a result of the Covid-19 pandemic, I am no longer teaching aqua, group fitness, or tai chi classes at the University of Maine at Farmington.